KaairaGupta/KaairaGupta.github.io/_posts/2021-05-30-getting-started.markdown

 ---
 Hello readers!

-I am an engineering Junior at Indian Institute of Technology, Roorkee.
+I am an engineering Junior at the Indian Institute of Technology, Roorkee.
 I have been recently selected as a student developer through Google Summer of Code '21, with [TianoCore](https://www.tianocore.org/).
-I will be working on the project of [Developing Board Port following Minimum Platform specifications for Qemu](https://summerofcode.withgoogle.com/projects/#6418204223602688).
-I am thankful to TianoCore for accepting my proposal and Nate DeSimone who helped me enormously in preparing it.
+I will be working on [Developing Board Port following Minimum Platform specifications for Qemu](https://summerofcode.withgoogle.com/projects/#6418204223602688).
+I am thankful to TianoCore for accepting my proposal and Nate DeSimone, who helped me enormously prepare it.
 I am looking forward to working with my mentors Michael Kubacki and Ray Ni.
-Through this blog series I would share my progress throughout the GSoC period.
-I would try to write weekly, but most definitely will write a fortnightly update.
+Through this blog series, I would share my progress throughout the GSoC period.
+I would try to write weekly but most definitely will write a fortnightly update.

 [Here](https://github.com/tianocore/tianocore.github.io/wiki/Tasks-MinPlatform-QemuOpenBoardPkg) is a brief introduction of my project.

-Coding period begins on 7th June.
+The coding period begins on 7th June.
 Till then, we have community bonding period, which essentially means *bonding* with the community, engaging on the list, and redefining the timeline.
-I had my first meeting with Michael on 21st May on Teams, which was an introduction meeting where he explained the goals and neccessities of the project to me.
+I had my first meeting with Michael on 21st May on Teams, which was an introductory meeting where he explained the goals and necessities of the project to me.

 ### Setting up the environment

 I built OVMF and ran it with QEMU, through which I could boot to the EFI shell.
 I also booted Ubuntu on it further to get the debug log of the firmware boot leading up to the OS.
-This log would be a useful reference later to compare to when I enable OS boot in the new board package for Qemu.
+This log would be a useful reference later to compare to when I enable OS to boot in the new board package for Qemu.

 - Install QEMU, if not present already: